deepset-ai/haystack/README.rst

 Introduction
 ============

 The performance of **modern Question Answering Models** (BERT, ALBERT ...) has seen drastic improvements within the last year enabling many new opportunities for accessing information more efficiently.
-However, those models are designed to find answers within rather small text passages. **Haystack let's you scale QA models** to large collections of documents!
+However, those models are designed to find answers within rather small text passages. **Haystack lets you scale QA models** to large collections of documents!
+While QA is the focussed use case for haystack, we will soon support additional options to boost search (re-ranking, most-similar search, tagging ...).

-Haystack is designed in a modular way and let's you use any QA models trained with  `FARM <https://github.com/deepset-ai/FARM>`_ or `Transformers <https://github.com/huggingface/transformers>`_.
+Haystack is designed in a modular way and lets you use any models trained with  `FARM <https://github.com/deepset-ai/FARM>`_ or `Transformers <https://github.com/huggingface/transformers>`_.

-Swap your models easily from BERT to roBERTa and scale the database from dev (Sqlite) to production (elasticsearch).
+Switching between different backends allows fast prototyping (SQLite) and scalable deployment for production (elasticsearch).

 Core Features
 =============